colin-han/babel-preset-p2m-library/README.md

 console.log(API_HOST);
 ```

-Variable `API_HOST` will be replaced. the output could be like follow.
+Variable `API_HOST` will be replaced when build this project. the output could be like follow.

 ```javascript
 console.log('http://localhost:8080');